opengamedata/opengamedata-js-log/README.md

 # opengamedata-js-log

-Javascript package for logging with Field Day's OpenGameData.
+A Javascript service package for logging data in web games with OpenGameData's servers.

 ## Version Log